rubyforgood/casa/doc/DOCKER.md

 The following commands should just be run for the initial setup only.
 Rebuilding the docker images is only necessary when upgrading, if there are changes to the Dockerfile, or if gems have been added or updated.
 1. Clone the respository to your local machine: `git clone https://github.com/rubyforgood/casa.git` or create a fork in GitHub if you don't have permission to commit directly to this repo.
 2. Change into the application directory: `cd casa`
-3. Run `docker-compose build` to build images for all services.
+3. Run `docker compose build` to build images for all services.
-4. Run `docker-compose run --rm web bundle install` to install ruby dependencies
+4. Run `docker compose run --rm web bundle install` to install ruby dependencies
-5. Run `docker-compose run --rm web rails db:reset` to create the dev and test databases, load the schema, and run the seeds file.
+5. Run `docker compose run --rm web rails db:reset` to create the dev and test databases, load the schema, and run the seeds file.
-6. Run `docker-compose run --rm web yarn` to install javascript dependencies
+6. Run `docker compose run --rm web yarn` to install javascript dependencies
-7. Run `docker-compose run --rm web yarn build` to bundle javascript assets
+7. Run `docker compose run --rm web yarn build` to bundle javascript assets
-8. Run `docker-compose run --rm web yarn build:css` to bundle the css
+8. Run `docker compose run --rm web yarn build:css` to bundle the css
-9. Run `docker-compose up` to start all the remaining services.
-Or use `docker-compose up -d` to start containers in the background.
+9. Run `docker compose up` to start all the remaining services.
+Or use `docker compose up -d` to start containers in the background.
-10. Run `docker-compose ps` to view status of the containers.
+10. Run `docker compose ps` to view status of the containers.
 All should have state "Up".
 Check the [logs](#viewing-logs) if there are any containers that did not start.
 11. The web application will be available at http://localhost:3000

 ### For ongoing development:
-* Run `docker-compose up -d` to start all services.
+* Run `docker compose up -d` to start all services.
-* Run `docker-compose ps` to view status of containers.
+* Run `docker compose ps` to view status of containers.
-* Run `docker-compose stop` to stop all services.
+* Run `docker compose stop` to stop all services.
-* Run `docker-compose restart web` to restart the web server.
+* Run `docker compose restart web` to restart the web server.
-* Run `docker-compose rm <service>` to remove a stopped container.
+* Run `docker compose rm <service>` to remove a stopped container.
-* Run `docker-compose rm -f <service>` to force remove a stopped container.
+* Run `docker compose rm -f <service>` to force remove a stopped container.
-* Run `docker-compose up -d --force-recreate` to start services with new containers.
+* Run `docker compose up -d --force-recreate` to start services with new containers.
-* Run `docker-compose build web` to build a new image for the web service.
+* Run `docker compose build web` to build a new image for the web service.
-   After re-building an image, run `docker-compose up -d --force-recreate web` to start a container running the new image.
+   After re-building an image, run `docker compose up -d --force-recreate web` to start a container running the new image.
-* Run `docker-compose down -v` to stop and remove all containers, as well as volumes and networks.
+* Run `docker compose down -v` to stop and remove all containers, as well as volumes and networks.
 This command is helpful if you want to start with a clean slate.
 However, it will completely remove the database and you will need to go through the database setup steps again above.